-The instruction at LMU will include 24 hours of lecture over four Saturdays during the spring 2017 semester.
-Students then go to Seoul, Korea from May 20-28 for cultural experiences, corporate visits and lectures.
-From May 28 - June 4 students will travel to Tokyo, Japan for a new cultural experience, additional corporate visits and lectures.
+The instruction at LMU will include 20 hours of lecture over four Saturdays during the spring 2019 semester.
+Students then go to Seoul, Korea from May 13-21 for cultural experiences, corporate visits and lectures.
+Students then travel to Tokyo, Japan from May 21-28 for a new cultural experience, additional corporate visits and lectures.

 *Consent of Assistant Director is required prior to registration.
-Students must complete online registration.
-The travel fee of $3,000 (excluding airfare) will be applied to the student account upon registering.
-Of this fee, $500 is a non-refundable deposit.
+Students must complete Study Abroad application and pay a $500 nonrefundable deposit online toward the travel fee.
+The remaining travel fee of $2,500 (excluding airfare) will be applied to the student account upon registering.

 - Passport (additional expense)

-- International Health Insurance (may be an additional expense if not included in student's insurance plan)
+- International Health Insurance (additional expense if not included in student's insurance plan)

 Note: By registering for the course in the spring semester and maintaining full-time status, no additional tuition will be charged.
 In addition, if LMU GPA requirements are met, student may apply for unit overload.
 Graduating students will need to apply for August graduation but are eligible to walk in May commencement.

-Seoul, Korea: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast, and a welcome and farewell dinner.
+Seoul, Korea: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast, and a welcome meal.

-Tokyo, Japan: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast, and a welcome and farewell dinner.
+Tokyo, Japan: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast, and a welcome and farewell meal.

 "To anyone interested in learning about not only the business markets and economies of Asia but also their different cultures and societies, then this program will definitely help you learn and experience just that.
 As someone who has visited Korea and Japan before, I learned even more about these two countries through this program.
 To learn about the importance of CSR and sustainability in businesses in this program was valuable knowledge and experiences that I will take with me in my career." - Marissa Yonamine